caxenie/cristianaxenie.github.io/_pages/cv.md

 Service and leadership
 ======
 * **Invited Guest Editor**, MDPI Symmetry Journal on „Networks in Cancer: From Symmetry Breaking to Targeted Therapy, 2021 - 2022
-* **Organizer of the Artificial Reality Research and Cooperation Seminar**, Technische Hochschule Ingolstadt and South China University of Technology, 2019
+* **Organiser of the Artificial Reality Research and Cooperation Seminar**, Technische Hochschule Ingolstadt and South China University of Technology, 2019
 * **Program-committee member**
   * International Conference of Artificial Neural Networks (ICANN) 2013, 2019, 2020
-  * International Symposium Computer Based Medical Systems (CBMS) 2020
+  * International Symposium Computer-Based Medical Systems (CBMS) 2020
   * European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2019, 2020, 2021
 * **Member of the Review Board**
   * MDPI Sensor Journal, IOP Journal of Neural Engineering, since 2016